telkom-design/Legion-tokens-testing/README.md

 # Legion Tokens Multiplatform Testing

-We choose native platform token to define in components itself
+Design token for native platform to defined in components

 ## Android